Calouste Gulbenkian Museum: Architecture

 The museum was designed as a showcase for the collection, which was relatively unique for an art museum at a time when most museums were housed in buildings originally built for other purposes.
 The landscaping and museum building interact, with views into woods and wetlands punctuating the artwork on display, while woodland paths offer views of the dramatic building, the edges of which include terraces and water features that blur the border between built and natural environment.
 The grouped buildings are set within a park bordered by the Avenida de Berna (north), Avenida António Augusto de Aguiar (west), Rua Marquês de Sá da Bandeira (east) and the Centro de Arte Moderna (south).

-The shape of the museum and headquarters is relatively simple, with wings "T"-shaped wings, each with an entrance.
+The shape of the museum and headquarters is relatively simple, with T-shaped wings, each with an entrance.
 The massive volume, long and horizontal was used for administration, services and as auditoriums, off of the main, single entry space.
 It is in this entrance that the panel Começar, by Almada Negreiros is situated.

+Designed by the British architect Leslie Martin, CAM's original building has been a three-story structure with a vast single-room gallery consisting of interconnecting floors; movable panels provide for maximum flexibility in arranging exhibits.
+The 2024 redevelopment of CAM was carried out by Kengo Kuma and Associates.
+The most prominent addition is a 100m-long entrance canopy clad in dark planks of ash with handmade white tiles on top, based on the Japanese engawa.
+The architects also moved the main entrance of the museum from north to south.